 This course enables students to explore and evaluate the issues involved in offering effective psychosocial interventions in a health care setting, understand managed care, compete within this environment, and influence the quality of health care.
 Emphasis on a holistic approach to health care will examine the biological, behavioral, cognitive, emotional, and spiritual components of the client within the health care system.
 The importance of these components as they interact with the individual's gender, ethnicity, and sexual orientation will also be explored.
-The complex SWK 7734 Advanced Policy Analysis (3) but necessary interaction of the individual's experiences with family, social, political, and legal systems will also be examined.
+The complex but necessary interaction of the individual's experiences with family, social, political, and legal systems will also be examined.
 Finally, and with equal importance, the student's attitudes and feelings regarding the practice of social work in health care will be explored.

-SWK 7724 Topics in Grant Writing and Program Develop
+SWK 7724 Topics in Grant Writing and Program Development (3)

-This course examines current issues, major concepts, SWK 7736 Organizational Leadership and Management (3) and principles in grant writing (primarily) and program development (secondarily).
+This course examines current issues, major concepts, and principles in grant writing (primarily) and program development (secondarily).
 Specific content is focused on development of proposals for human service agencies and related programs.
-The components of a human service proposal are examined including: needs assessment, objectives, program designs and models, evaluation designs, budgeting, and future funding.
+The components of a human service proposal are examined including: needs assessment, objectives, program designs and models, evaluation designs, budgeting, and future SWK 7738 Organizational Leadership and Management Senfunding.